jerry8137/mac-ros/README.md

 ## Installing other packages
 Edit the `Dockerfile` line that installs packages and rebuild the container using `docker-compose build`.

+## Modify the path in the scripts
+modify the path in `start.sh` and `enter.sh`.

 ## Scripts are added for performing these commands:
-Run `source scripts/build.sh` to build image \
+Run `source scripts/build.sh` to build image
-Run `source scripts/start.sh` to start container \
+Run `source scripts/start.sh` to start container
 Run `source scripts/enter.sh` to enter container